garild/TSP/README.md

 #  Track Software Projects
+` This project is something similar to Jira, but of course no as advanced like jira.
+The following functions will be available, such as:`
+`  - create/update/close/reject task `
+`  - add remarks `
+`  - move task from project to other project `
+`  - basic authentication `
+`  - user privileges `
+` Im gonna use EF or DacPac for e2e and integration test layer .` ` For other stack like EFK, there will be log dashboard with resitricted privileges etc. ... more info upcomming soon`

 #### This project was seperate for 2 application layers:
 ## This project was seperate for 2 application layers: